3 Relentless Trends That Are Disrupting Marketing

 So very often once a client found someone who did a good job for them they'd keep using them.
 Often in areas where they weren't a real expert.

 The fact that they could trust them, that they worked hard and hit their deadlines made them a “safe pair of hands”.
 They were a much less risky option than the potential expert who the client just didn't know.

-But nowadays when you’re looking for a professional, for very many (myself included) you can watch video of them on the web.
+But nowadays when you're looking for a professional, for very many (myself included) you can watch a video of them on the web.
 You can read a bunch of their articles and get a sense of whether they really know their stuff.
-You can get a feeling for whether you’d be able to work with them.
+You can get a feeling for whether you'd be able to work with them.